TommyMart/Data_Visualisation_API/readme.md

 **Relationships **

-For a reltionship between two models to exist, both models need the relationship implemented, this allows for a bidirectional relationship seen in previous models.
+For a relationship between two models to exist, both models need the relationship implemented, this allows for a bidirectional relationship seen in previous models.
 Since a user cannot like a comment at this stage of the build process, there is no current reltionship, moving forward this is a functionality the app will implement.

 ```user = db.relationship("User", back_populates="comments")``` <br>
 ```post = db.relationship("Post", back_populates="comments")``` <br>

 **ERD Changes**

-It was decided to not implement the likes relationship on the comment model to gain more user input.
+It was decided to not implement the likes relationship on the comment model to gain more user content input.
 This functionality may need further UX testing and will be discussed and decided on moving forward.

 ### Likes

 <img src="DOCS/likes_table.png" alt="Likes PSQL table" height="60%"/>

-- id - Intger created by Postgres per entry, Primary Key, and therefore automatically NOT NULL.
+- id - Integer created by Postgres per entry, Primary Key, and therefore is automatically NOT NULL.

 **Foriegn Keys**